How Youth Can Take Action

 (For Alumni, Parents, Teachers, and Community Members!)

-Are you a teacher, parent, or former student from the Highline School District or Seattle Public Schools?
-Interested in how you can stay involved and activated with FEEST’s Youth Led Campaigns?
-Join our Base, and stay up to date on calls to action, meetings, events, and other opportunities to organize with us!
+🍎 Are you a teacher, parent, community member, or former student from Highline School District or Seattle Public Schools?
+Want to stay connected and support FEEST’s youth-led campaigns?
+Join our Base! 💪 Get updates on calls to action, meetings, events, and organizing opportunities to make real change alongside student organizers.
+Let’s build power together! 🙌

 image is of a Fresh Flavor Tix Announcement